-The Clerk to the Corporation is responsible for the servicing and supporting of the Corporation, its Committees and any other groups established from time to time.
+The Director of Governance is responsible for the servicing and supporting of the Corporation, its Committees and any other groups established from time to time.

-The Corporation has approved a detailed job description for Clerk to the Corporation, which sets out the role and responsibilities.
+The Corporation has approved a detailed job description for Director of Governance, which sets out the role and responsibilities.

-No resolutions of the Corporation should be made without the Clerk being in attendance at the meeting to carry out the servicing role.
+No resolutions of the Corporation should be made without the Director of Governance being in attendance at the meeting to carry out the servicing role.

-It may be appropriate for the Chair of the Corporation or Committee to require the Clerk to withdraw from a meeting when consideration is to be given to the conduct or remuneration of the Clerk.
+It may be appropriate for the Chair of the Corporation or Committee to require the Director of Governance to withdraw from a meeting when consideration is to be given to the conduct or remuneration of the Clerk.
 On those relatively rare occasions when the Clerk is not present for a specific item on the above grounds, the Chair will be responsible for preparing a note of the discussion for inclusion in the minutes.

-In the absence of the Clerk to the Corporation due to illness or other good and urgent cause, the Chair will make arrangements, following discussion with the Principal and Chief Executive and, if possible, the Clerk to the Corporation, for someone other than a Member of the Corporation to carry out the role on a temporary basis.
+In the absence of the Director of Governance due to illness or other good and urgent cause, the Chair will make arrangements, following discussion with the Chief Executive and, if possible, the Director of Governance, for someone other than a Member of the Corporation to carry out the role on a temporary basis.